isomerpages/mse-zerowaste/_waste-streams/food-waste.md

 Food manufacturers can also help by packing food into smaller portions to cater to smaller families.
 This not only helps reduce food wastage due to overbuying, but also allows for preservation of freshness.

-Also, don’t forget to check out to check out the food waste minimisation guidebooks for Food Manufacturing Establishments, Food Retail Establishments and Supermarkets at the NEA Food Waste Management webpage [here](https://www.nea.gov.sg/our-services/waste-management/3r-programmes-and-resources/food-waste-management){:target="_blank"} .
+Also, don’t forget to check out to check out the food waste minimisation guidebooks for Food Manufacturing Establishments, Food Retail Establishments and Supermarkets at the [NEA Food Waste Management webpage](https://www.nea.gov.sg/our-services/waste-management/3r-programmes-and-resources/food-waste-management){:target="_blank"} .

 [Back to top](#top)